magento/devdocs/guides/v1.0/migration/migration-tool-install.md

 ## Install Data Migration Tool
 This section discusses how to install the Magento Data Migration Tool.
 You can install it from either <a href="http://packages.magento.com/#magento/data-migration-tool" target="_blank">packages.magento.com</a> or from a GitHub repository.

-**Note**: The versions of both the migration tool and the Magento 2 code must be identical (for example, 0.74-beta8).
+**Note**: The versions of both the Data Migration Tool and the Magento 2 code must be identical (for example, 0.74-beta8).
 To find the version of either package, open `composer.json` and find the value of `"version"`.

 ### Install the tool from GitHub
-To install the migration tool from GitHub, use the following steps:
+To install the Data Migration Tool from GitHub, use the following steps:

 1. Log in to your Magento 2 server as a user with privileges to write to the Magento 2 file system or <a href="http://devdocs.magento.com/guides/v1.0/install-gde/install/prepare-install.html#install-update-depend-apache">switch to the web server user</a>.
 2. Go to Magento 2 root directory.